 During the project’s implementation period, there were several coordination councils, seminars, master classes and working meetings.
 During the project, 12 analytical materials and teaching aids were published with the stamp of the Educational and Methodological Association for Medical and Pharmaceutical Education of Russian Universities.

 It was not easy to organize joint and coordinated work of all universities.
-For employees of the International Department of OSMU, coordinating the work of the project, it was a very difficult and dynamic period.
+For employees of the OSMU International Affairs Department, coordinating the work of the project, it was a very difficult and dynamic period.
 The work was non-stop without days off.

 International student academic mobility has been in effect in OSMU since 1997, when the University became a full member of IFMSA (International Federation of Medical Students' Associations), where Russia is represented by the National Union of Medical Students.
 Maxim Mokin, a student of OSMU, became a pioneer in the field of student international cooperation.